- Home

 Keeping things moving is an important part of staying supple for a number of reasons; the main ones being that it helps us to…

-- Maintain a healthy weight – which, among many other benefits, can reduce the pressure placed on our joints.
+- Maintain a healthy weight – which, among other benefits, can reduce the pressure placed on our joints.

 - Keep our joints warm – which makes them more flexible.